Loonz806/setup-example/README.md

 Similar to other tools like TravisCI, CircleCI, GitLab, Bitbucket, Codepipeline etc. Configuration found in `.github/workflows`
 Runs as a dependency in CI as well for deployment but can be modified via the Github Action

+Percy works with BrowserStack account and can give emails on visually changes in application for visual regression review.

 #### [Lighthouse CI](https://github.com/GoogleChrome/lighthouse-ci) ( Running performance testing in the CI build via Github Actions )